 Amani Garden – Peace Garden

-The Amani Garden was founded in 2008.
-It is about 0.5 ha in size.
-“Amani” is a Swahili word meaning “Peace”.
+Founded in 2008, the Amani Garden is about 0.5 hectares in size.
+“Amani” is the Swahili word for “peace”.

-We have created this demonstration garden in one of the poorest neighborhoods of Kitale – Bidii – to inspire the surrounding villages and communities with perspectives and bring them closer to community-based approaches to sustainable development.
+This demonstration garden was created in one of the poorest neighborhoods of Kitale – in Bidii – to inspire the surrounding villages and communities with perspectives and to introduce them to community-based approaches to sustainable development.

 Garden and greenhouse

-In the garden and greenhouse we plant vegetables, fruits, herbs and trees such as bananas, tomatoes, potatoes, coriander and aloe vera.
+Vegetables, fruits, herbs and trees are planted in the garden and greenhouse, such as bananas, cabbage, tomatoes, potatoes, cilantro and aloe vera.

-There is a building on the property that is used for trainings and as a meeting place for the OTEPIC Youth Group.
-Moreover, we have a library with permaculture literatury in this house.
-And currently lives Ben there.
+There is a building on the property that is used for workshops and as a meeting place for the youth group.
+In addition, a library with permaculture literature is undermined.
+Our team member Ben lives in this house.

 In Amani garden there are two small biogas plants.
 The generated gas is used for cooking.